nikitavoloboev/data/books/books.md

 - The Master and Margarita 📕🌟 - [Review](https://www.goodreads.com/review/show/583056473)

 ### 2012
-- The Picture of Dorian Gray 📕🌟 - Really loved the book.
+- The Picture of Dorian Gray 📕🌟 - Loved the book.
 Specifically the beautiful writing of it by Oscar Wilde.